chef/chef-web-docs/content/resources/remote_directory/_index.md

 - property: source
   ruby_type: String
   required: false
-  default_value: The base portion of the path property.
+  default_value: The base portion of the 'path' property.
   new_in: null
   description_list:
   - markdown: 'The base name of the source file (and inferred from the `path`